Jim Jordan’s rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 On Dec.
 21, 2020, Jordan was among those attending a White House meeting focused on pressuring then Vice President Mike Pence to use his ceremonial role presiding over the electoral college to overturn the election, according to documents from the investigation.

-White House call logs also show that Jordan called Trump twice on Jan.
+Jordan also called Trump twice on Jan.
 6 — both before and after the attack.

-During his speech that day, which preceded the Capitol attack, Trump singled out Jordan for praise.
+During Trump’s speech that day, which preceded the Capitol attack, he singled out Jordan for praise.

-In the days after the Capitol was attacked, Jordan raised the possibility of getting presidential pardons for members of Congress, though never directly asked for one, Hutchinson told the congressional committee.
+In the days after the Capitol was attacked, Jordan raised the possibility of getting presidential pardons for members of Congress, though he never directly asked for one for himself, Hutchinson told the congressional committee.

 A week later, Trump presented Jordan with the Presidential Medal of Freedom, the nation’s highest civilian honor.